vjvardhan/finzly-api-developerportal/developer-portal/create-contact-api.md

 **HTTP Method: POST**

-**Description -** Sending a POST request to "/customers/{customerUID}/contacts" endpoint allows users to create a new contact for an existing customer.
-Corporate entities acting as a customers can create a contacts, so thus in the future, they don't need to enter the details for payment/transaction purposes.
+**Description -** Sending a POST request to "/customers/{customerUID}/contacts" endpoint allows users to create new contacts for an existing customer.
+Corporate entities acting as customers can create contacts.
+Once created, they don't need to enter the details for payment/transaction purposes.
 It is a one-time registration for each corporate entity.

 **Request Parameters**